pjaskulski/scans-and-transcriptions/README.md

 In the left panel with the scan, you can move the image - left mouse button, zoom in / out - mouse wheel, enlarge a fragment (magnifying glass) - right mouse button.

-Application window while Gemini is reading the scan
+Application window while Gemini is reading the scan (progress bar visible at the top of the right panel, the Gemini button is unavailable while the model is processing the image):

 ![Screen](/doc/screen_scan_transcript_przetwarzanie.png)